felixyz/collector-ruby/README.md

 This gem provides an interface to the Collector API.

-__Important__: The gem depends on the unfinished version 3 of Savon, and therefore users of this gem must also include this in their Gemfile:
+__Important__: `collector-ruby` depends on the unfinished version 3 of Savon, and therefore users of this gem must also include this in their Gemfile:

     gem 'savon', :github => "savonrb/savon", :branch => "master"